 Ask ten people about marinades, dry rubs, brine, and finishing sauces – and you’ll get at least five different answers and five blank stares.
-Even among professional chefs there is plenty of confusion on how and when to use a marinades, dry rubs, brine, and finishing sauces – and why sometimes it would be better to use a dry rub or a brine.
+Even among professional chefs there is plenty of confusion on how and when to use a marinades, dry rubs, brine, and finishing sauces.
+And, sometimes it would be better to use a dry rub or a brine versus a marinade.
 Then, after you dry rub to get a bunch of flavor into your favorite protein, comes the important question: should you sauce or not?

 And, why not use dry rubs to spice up cocktails, snacks…or desserts?

-So, we thought you’d like to hear about some of the facts behind the technique of rubs, which can be so important for grilling and roasting – and help you think outside the box (or dry rub jar, in this case).
-In this article, we run through dry rubs.
+So, we thought you’d like to hear about some of the facts behind the technique of rubs.
+This article we run through dry rubs, which can be so important for grilling and roasting – and help you think outside the box (or dry rub jar, in this case).
 Make sure you read to the end – we have some creative idea on using spice rubs.

 Why Use Dry Rubs?